 IMPORTANT: Application for a change in classification shall be accepted up to the thirtieth calendar day following the first day of the instruction of the quarter for which application is made.
 Applications made after that date in any quarter shall be considered to have been filed as of the first day of the subsequent quarter.

 The determination for residency can be complicated and other factors may help students establish proof of domicile.
 After filling out the residency questionnaire a residency officer will review it and may request additional documentation.

-HB 1079 allows eligible undocumented students to pay in-state tuition at Washington state colleges and universities.
-For more information visit hb1079.org
+The State of Washington allows eligible students to pay in-state tuition at Washington State colleges and universities.

-To qualify for resident tuition status and/or Washington College Grant eligibility, students must complete the affidavit/declaration/certification if they have met the following conditions:
+To qualify for resident tuition status and/or Washington College Grant eligibility, students must complete the affidavit certifying that they have met the following conditions:

-If you meet the above criteria complete the Washington Higher Education Residency Affidavit at the time of admissions.
+If you meet the above criteria please complete the Washington State Higher Education Residency Affidavit at the time of admissions.